 Skip to main content

-We all know at least one person who is able to stick to a healthy lifestyle.
+We all probably know at least one person who consistently sticks to a healthy lifestyle.
 We may call them “gifted” or assume they have some superhuman willpower.
-Want to know their secret?

-They pay attention to not only what they eat…but also HOW they eat.
+Do you want to know their secret?
+They pay attention to not only what they eat, but also how they eat.

-Besides, the how is a much more natural place to begin because it’s where we started out as infants.
+The “how” of eating must be part of the equation.
+In fact, it’s a much more natural place to begin because it’s how we were born.
 Yes, you and I came into this world as mindful eaters.

 Mindful eating means being fully present for the eating experience.
 It includes: